Generic name: valganciclovir [ val-gan-SYE-kloe-vir ]

 Valganciclovir is used to treat symptoms of cytomegalovirus (CMV) retinitis, an infection in the eyes of people with acquired immunodeficiency syndrome (AIDS).
 Valganciclovir will not cure this eye infection, but it may help to keep the symptoms from becoming worse.

 Valganciclovir is an antiviral.
-It is used to treat infections caused by viruses. valganciclovir is also used to prevent CMV disease in patients who have received an organ transplant (e.g., heart, kidney, or kidney-pancreas transplant).
+It is used to treat infections caused by viruses.
+This medicine is also used to prevent CMV disease in patients who have received an organ transplant (eg, heart, kidney, or kidney-pancreas transplant).

-valganciclovir may cause some serious side effects, including anemia and other blood problems.
-Before you begin treatment with valganciclovir, you and your doctor should talk about the benefit valganciclovir will do as well as the risks of using it.
+This medicine may cause some serious side effects, including anemia and other blood problems.
+Before you begin treatment with valganciclovir, you and your doctor should talk about the benefit this medicine will do as well as the risks of using it.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of valganciclovir for the prevention of CMV disease in kidney and heart transplant children.
-However, safety and efficacy of valganciclovir for the prevention of CMV disease have not been established in liver transplant children, and in kidney and heart transplant infants less than 4 months of age.
+However, safety and efficacy of valganciclovir for the prevention of CMV disease have not been established in liver transplant children, in kidney transplant children younger than 4 months of age, and in heart transplant children younger than 1 month of age.

 Although appropriate studies on the relationship of age to the effects of valganciclovir have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving valganciclovir.